canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2016_Glasser_Nature_HumanConnectomeParcellation/README.md

 ## Overview

 This is the HCP multimodal parcellation v.
-1 published by Glasser, Coalson, Robinson, Hacker, et al. 2016 Nature, projected into volumetric space using registration fusion, which Thomas Yeo's group has shown to be the best approach (Wu et al 2018 HBM).
+1 published by Glasser, Coalson, Robinson, Hacker, et al. 2016 Nature,

+This folder mainly provides a version of this atlas projected into volumetric space using registration fusion, which Thomas Yeo's group has shown to be the best approach (Wu et al 2018 HBM).

 Two versions are available, MNI152NLin2009cAsym space (fmriprep 20.2.3 default) and MNI152NLin6Asym space (fsl 5/6 default).

+There are additionally surface versions of the atlas available in fs_LR and fsaverage spaces

 ## Usage (important)